- The opening credits featuring beautiful artwork from Alex Ross which neatly recaps the events of the previous film.

 - The entire train sequence.
 And just about anything involving Doctor Octopus.

 - Doctor Octopus gets his own crowning moment by responding to the civilians.
 Long story short, the civilians say "If you want to get to him, you'll have to go through me."
 Ock simply replies "Very well" and flashes a big ol' grin.
 Then he simply holds them out of the way with his arms.
+He's so powerful, that he doesn't even need to resort to violence against Badass Bystanders.
+They're merely beneath him.

 - It's not Spidey saving an entire trainload of people from horrible death (who then save him).
 It's not the civilians (later) standing up to Doc Ock (though both are awesome).
 Then Peter realizes his mask got lost and has a little moment of panic and the two kids say 'We won't tell nobody'.
 The others agree.